jamescooke/blog/content/1706-arrange-act-assert-for-python.rst

 :date: 2017-07-06 23:00
 :tags: language:python, topic:testing
 :category: Code
-:summary: The first in a series of posts about the Arrange Act Assert pattern
+:summary: This post introduces the Arrange Act Assert pattern of testing and
-          of testing with Python.
-This post introduces the pattern and its constituent parts.
+          shows how it can be used in a Python context with Pytest.
 :scm_path: content/1706-arrange-act-assert-for-python.rst

-This is the first post in a series exploring the Arrange Act Assert pattern and how to apply it to Python tests.
+This is the first of two posts exploring the Arrange Act Assert pattern and how to apply it to Python tests.

-The goal of the series is to present a recognisable and reusable test template following the Arrange Act Assert pattern of testing.
+It presents a recognisable and reusable test template following the Arrange Act Assert pattern of testing.
 In addition, I aim to present strategies for test writing and refactoring which I've developed over the last couple of years, both on my own projects and within teams.

-In this part I will introduce the Arrange Act Assert pattern and discuss its constituent parts.
+In this first part I will introduce the Arrange Act Assert pattern and discuss its constituent parts.